Quantum Many-Body Physics

 Learning and Teaching Methods

+The course consists of a lecture and exercise classes.
 The lecture is designed for the presentation of the subject, usually by blackboard presentation.
 The focus resides on theoretical foundations of the field, presentation of methods and simple, illustrative examples.
 Command of basic methods is deepened and practised through homework problems, which cover important aspects of the field.
 The homework problems should develop the analytic skills of the students and their ability to perform calculations.
 The homework problems are discussed in the exercises by the students themselves under the supervision of a tutor in order to develop the skills to explain a physics problem logically.

 Blackboard presentation in combination with computer presentations to discuss experimental results.